MichaelCurrin/dev-cheatsheets/cheatsheets/artificial-intelligence/pollinations-ai/api-requests.md

 Notes:

 - The links below will work fine in the browser as `GET` requests but these are intended to handled in a client e.g. using Python or React for building the URL and displaying the content for a user.
-- If you use Firefox rather than CHrome, the percent encoding is rendered as a space, so that's easy to read.
+- If you use Firefox rather than Chrome, the percent encoding is rendered as a space, so that's easy to read.
 Or you can type an underscore for a space to keep it readable.

 ## Text endpoint - basic